leeroya/DevOps-Presentation/workshop/docker-101/README.md

 ``index.html`` is the custom webpage that will be used to show that the image created has the changes by running the container.

 ``.dockerignore`` this is a file that is used to ignore files from the Docker runtime when building to improve performance.

+## Some Definitions

+``Docker Image``: This is a predefined contact of what is required for your application to be run.

+``Docker Container``: This is the running application that was based from a Docker image.

 ## Breakdown of the basic commands